Personality and image of Elizabeth II: Political views

 Paul Martin Sr., who was in 1981 sent to the UK to discuss the patriation of the Canadian constitution, noted that, during that time, the Queen had taken a great interest in the constitutional debate and he, along with John Roberts and Mark MacGuigan, found the monarch "better informed on both the substance and politics of Canada's constitutional case than any of the British politicians or bureaucrats."
 After the constitution was patriated to Canada in 1982, with amendments the cabinet of Quebec refused to agree to, the Queen, at a reception at Rideau Hall, privately conveyed to journalists her regret that the province was not part of the settlement.
 Elizabeth later, on 22 and 23 October 1987, publicly expressed her personal support for the Meech Lake Accord, which attempted to bring Quebec governmental backing to the patriated constitution.
 She received criticism from opponents of the accord, which failed to attract the unanimous support from all federal and provincial legislators required for it to pass.

 Elizabeth was, in October 1995, tricked into a hoax call by Montreal radio host Pierre Brassard impersonating Canadian Prime Minister Jean Chrétien.
 Elizabeth, who believed that she was speaking to her Prime Minister, said she supported Canadian unity and agreed to make a national, televised statement encouraging such in the days ahead of that year's referendum on Quebec's independence.

-After the 2014 Scottish independence referendum, Prime Minister David Cameron stated that the Queen was pleased with the outcome.
+Following the 2014 Scottish independence referendum, Prime Minister David Cameron stated that the Queen was pleased with the outcome.
 She had arguably issued a public coded statement about the referendum by telling one woman outside Balmoral Kirk that she hoped people would think "very carefully" about the outcome.
 It emerged later that Cameron had specifically requested that she register her concern.

 Elizabeth favoured action to mitigate the effects of climate change.
 She told the 2021 United Nations Climate Change Conference: "None of us will live forever.
 But we are doing this not for ourselves, but for our children and our children's children, and those who will follow in their footsteps".